s2moore/raceto11/_posts/2023-01-12-just-a-piece-of-wood.md

 <h3>Which Attributes Will Improve Your Game?</h3>
 So, what in a cue will improve your game?
 A combination of the above maybe?
 A new make and type of tip?
 A carbon-fibre ferrule?
 Everything can be customised.
 There are quality cue makers in the UK and worldwide that can change a ferrule on your current cue for example if that’s what you desire to change.
 Ultimately, it’s all about the feel, playability and confidence that comes from having the right tools for the job for you.
 Your perfect cue.
 An off the shelf cue may be your wand!
 A new tip and you could have your perfect cue?
-Don’t reject a cue on it’s looks.
+Don’t reject a cue on its looks.
 Try it.
 Try different attributes.
 It could lead to you finding your perfect cue.

 <h3>What Is Your Perfect Cue?</h3>
 Let us know about your cue:  What’s your tip size, make and type? cue weight?  cue length?
 Do you have a 1-piece cue, three quarter jointed, centre jointed cue?
 What’s your ferrule type?